daniel-molina/visualequation/doc/UI.md

 If selection is not a juxted, substitute pars of lop-block to the right of the cursor by PVOIDs.

-If there is nothing to remove, lop-block is flatted.
+If there is nothing to remove, lop-block is flatted (?).

 > **Note**: Successive keystrokes of the same class will remember the mate
 > ulevel if needed.